 An SQL SELECT query can return any number of columns from any number of rows, and with JOIN clauses can include columns from any number of other tables.
 By limiting an object to containing a single row from the database and a fixed set of column names I would be preventing the use of this powerful query, and as an experienced database programmer I see no reason to do so, especially when it is just to obey an artificial rule which was invented by someone who doesn't understand how databases work.

 Who says?
 Having a separate class property for each column in a table may be the way that you are taught, and this would indeed require the use of separate setters and getters, but this would also lead to far too much tight coupling.
-I avoid this code smell by aiming for loose coupling by passing sets of data between objects as arguments containing arrays.
+I avoid this code smell by aiming for loose coupling by passing sets of data from one method to another in a single argument called $fieldarray.
 In this way I can alter the contents of the array at any time without having to change any method signatures or the code which calls those signatures.
+This also means that those methods can operate on any table it the database without having knowledge of the columns which that table contains.
+I can change the structure of any table without having to make corresponding changes to any method arguments.

 Who says?
 The only golden rule in database programming is that any data which you wish to add to your database MUST be validated before you send that data to the database otherwise the database query would fail.
 I do not use setters and getters in my code, instead I perform all the necessary validation using a standard validation object which is built into the framework.